Swader/diffbot-php-client-docs/api-crawl.rst

         :param int $input: [Optional] Maximum number of hops
         :returns: $this

         Specify the depth of your crawl.
 A maxHops=0 will limit processing to the seed URL(s) only -- no other links will be processed; maxHops=1 will  process all (otherwise matching) pages whose links appear on seed URL(s); maxHops=2 will process pages whose links appear on those pages; and so on.
 By default, Crawlbot will crawl and process links at any depth.

 :hidden:`setMaxToCrawl`
 """""""""""""""""""""""

     .. php:method:: setMaxToCrawl($input = 100000)

-        :param type $param: [Optional] Maximum number of URLs to spider
+        :param type $input: [Optional] Maximum number of URLs to spider
         :returns: $this

         Note that spidering (crawling) does not affect the API quota, and reducing this will only contribute to the length of a crawljob (it will be done faster if the limit is reached sooner).
 For a difference between crawling and processing `see here <http://support.diffbot.com/crawlbot/whats-the-difference-between-crawling-and-processing/>`__.

 :hidden:`setMaxToProcess`
 """""""""""""""""""""""""

     .. php:method:: setMaxToProcess($input = 100000)

-        :param type $param: [Optional] Maximum number of URLs to process
+        :param type $input: [Optional] Maximum number of URLs to process
         :returns: $this

         Useful for limiting the number of API calls made, thus reducing / limiting expenses.
 For a difference between crawling and processing `see here <http://support.diffbot.com/crawlbot/whats-the-difference-between-crawling-and-processing/>`__.

 :hidden:`notify`
 """"""""""""""""